 The second prize of €6,000 went to Dental Tracker, a mobile application for patients, dentists, and periodontal researchers, developed by Boey Sean Kuan of Perio.Co in Singapore.

 The third prize of €4,000 was awarded to AI-PERIO: integration of gum health perception and periodontitis prevention on an artificial intelligence-based mobile application for tackling low-grade chronic systemic inflammation, from Giacomo Baima and Mario Aimetti of the EFP-accredited postgraduate programme in periodontology at the University of Turin in collaboration with the Anti-Inflammaging Company.

 A total of 14 applications were received for this first edition of the EFP Innovation Award for Digital Solutions for Gum Health, which is financially supported by GSK.
-The prize, which will be awarded every three years, was launched with the aim of encouraging research and is open to all members of EFP-affiliated national societies of periodontology.
+The prize, which will be awarded every year, was launched with the aim of encouraging research and is open to all members of EFP-affiliated national societies of periodontology.

 Applications came from candidates in 12 countries: India, Israel (two applications), Italy, Mexico, the Netherlands, Singapore, Slovenia, Sweden, Switzerland, Taiwan, the UK (two applications), and the USA.
 They were evaluated by a judging panel comprising Phoebus Madianos (EuroPerio10 chair and former chair of the EFP scientific affairs committee), Moshe Goldstein (chair, postgraduate education committee), David Herrera (chair, workshop committee), and Andreas Stavropoulos (EFP president and chair of the scientific affairs committee).

 The four criteria used to evaluate each application were the need, the market, the presentation of the idea, and the business plan.
 To be eligible, digital innovations had to be aimed at one or more of three groups of people: